binance/binance-spot-api-docs/testnet/rest-api.md

 ```
 POST /api/v3/order/cancelReplace
 ```

-Cancels an existing order and places a new order on the same symbol.
+* Cancels an existing order and places a new order on the same symbol.

-Filters and Order Count are evaluated before the processing of the cancellation and order placement occurs.
+* Filters and Order Count are evaluated before the processing of the cancellation and order placement occurs.

-A new order that was not attempted (i.e. when `newOrderResult: NOT_ATTEMPTED`), will still increase the unfilled order count by 1.
+* A new order that was not attempted (i.e. when `newOrderResult: NOT_ATTEMPTED`), will still increase the unfilled order count by 1.
+* You can only cancel an individual order from an orderList using this endpoint, but the result is the same as canceling the entire orderList.

 **Weight:**
 1